Cascia is a technology-enabled healthcare servicescompany

 Cascia's cellular therapies are based on autologous stem cells, which are cells obtained from the patient that is undergoing treatment.
 We do not use embryonic, fetal, or animal material in any of our therapies.

 We establish cell processing laboratories at the hospitals where the patients are to be treated, and we prepare our therapeutics for immediate transplant back into the patient.
 Each dose of cells is prepared to prescription based on the individual patient's health status including their electrolyte values, hematological parameters, coagulation proteins, disease state, and other relevant factors.
-All preparation takes place according to strict protocols by technicians that have received special training, and preparation and quality release of each batch is extensively documented.
+All preparation takes place according to strict protocols by our technicians who have each received special training.
+Preparation methodology quality controls are extensively documented.

 Unique among the cellular processing world, Cascia assigns a highly-trained medical scientist to each procedure.
 Our medical scientists have a PhD in a life science field, such as biochemistry, and have undergone additional company-sponsored training in therapeutic use of stem cells.
 The scientists provide an expert level of knowledge on cell therapies to ensure that the treating physician or surgeon obtains the best possible result for their patient, and to execute certain preparatory steps during the procedure.